-While the literature on school value-added and hiring policies has emphasized the importance of taking into account match effects and treatment effect heterogeneity (e.g., Biasi et al., 2021; Bates et al., 2022), mobility policies tend to treat places as an ordered treatment, usually proportional to mean poverty rate or (conditional) mean earnings (Katz et al., 2001; Bergman et al., 2019).
-Our findings suggest that such policies that rank places based on population-wide mean effects can disproportionately harm minorities.
+(e.g., Biasi et al., 2021; Bates et al., 2024), neighborhood recommendation policies tend to treat places as an ordered treatment, usually proportional to mean poverty rate or mean earnings (Katz et al., 2001; Bergman et al., 2019).
+Our findings suggest that such policies can disproportionately harm minorities.

 We discuss the trade-offs policymakers face when implementing a unified policy that cannot be conditioned on individual characteristics when uncertainty with respect to the true effects and future compliance patterns is present.
-While the literature has primarily focused on the perils of forming policy based on noisy estimates, we demonstrate that uncertainty driven by heterogeneity might be more consequential in cases where there are substantial treatment effects heterogeneities.
+While the literature has primarily focused on the perils of forming policy based on noisy estimates, we demonstrate that uncertainty driven by heterogeneity should also be taken into account in cases where there are substantial treatment effects heterogeneities.
 Nevertheless, Using a decision-theoretic framework, we show that by acknowledging the ambiguity with respect to individuals' sorting, it is possible to find at least 10 cities in Israel that are beneficial to both groups.

-In this paper, we study a policy that cannot discriminate based on certain individual characteristics.
-While previous literature has emphasized the optimality of using all predetermined characteristics to achieve fairness and efficiency (Kleinberg et al., 2018b; Cowgill and Tucker, 2019; Rambachan et al., 2020; Liang et al., 2021), such policies are not always feasible due to non-discrimination laws or inherent restrictions (Chan and Eyster, 2003; Ellison and Pathak, 2021).
-Our model demonstrates that we can improve the fairness of the restricted policy by modeling the uncertainty generated by such restrictions using a decision-theoretic framework.
-Therefore, our model is relevant to various other settings where the treatment is not directed to individuals but to predefined groups.
-Such domains include teacher and school assignment (Biasi et al., 2021; Abdulkadiroğlu et al., 2020; Rose et al., 2022; Bates et al., 2022), admission policies (Ellison and Pathak, 2021), job training programs (Card et al., 2018), or criminal justice (Kleinberg et al., 2018a; Agan and Starr, 2018).
+Our model demonstrates that we can improve fairness also in restricted unified policies.
+We think that such framing could be useful in various other settings where the treatment is not directed to individuals but to predefined groups.
+Such domains include teacher and school assignment (Biasi et al., 2021; Abdulkadiroğlu et al., 2020; Rose et al., 2022; Bates et al., 2024), admission policies (Ellison and Pathak, 2021), job training programs (Card et al., 2018), or criminal justice (Kleinberg et al., 2018a; Agan and Starr, 2018).